ageron/handson-ml2/README.md

 Simply open the [Jupyter](http://jupyter.org/) notebooks you are interested in:

 * Using [jupyter.org's notebook viewer](http://nbviewer.jupyter.org/github/ageron/handson-ml/blob/master/index.ipynb)
-    * note: [github.com's notebook viewer](https://github.com/ageron/handson-ml/blob/master/index.ipynb) also works but it is slower and the math formulas are not displayed correctly
+    * note: [github.com's notebook viewer](https://github.com/ageron/handson-ml/blob/master/index.ipynb) also works but it is slower and the math formulas are not displayed correctly,
 * or by cloning this repository and running Jupyter locally.
 This option lets you play around with the code.
 In this case, follow the installation instructions below.

 # Installation